FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 print(stats_df.toPandas())
 ```

 The code above can be easily tested with the help of a Jupyter notebook with PySpark where the SparkContext ``sc`` is predefined.
-One should also note that this proposed method allows the definition of a UDF as well as an UDAF since it is up to the function ``my_func`` if it returns a DataFrame having as many rows as the input data frame (think [Pandas transform][]), a DataFrame of only a single row or optionally a Series (think [Pandas aggregate][]) or a DataFrame with an arbitrary number of rows (think [Pandas apply][]) with even varying columns.
+Overall, this proposed method allows the definition of an UDF as well as an UDAF since it is up to the function ``my_func`` if it returns (1) a DataFrame having as many rows as the input data frame (think [Pandas transform][]), (2) a DataFrame of only a single row or (3) optionally a Series (think [Pandas aggregate][]) or a DataFrame with an arbitrary number of rows (think [Pandas apply][]) with even varying columns.
 Therefore, we can conclude that the proposed method is not only faster than the official way in case of a UDF, it also even flexible enough to allow the definition of UDAFs.

 [PySpark]: https://spark.apache.org/docs/latest/api/python/index.html